Crafting meaningful narratives from data is a critical skill for all types of decision making—in business, and in our public discourse

 That’s why data storytelling is such a necessary activity.
 Storytellers convert complex datasets into full and meaningful narratives, rich with visualizations that help guide all types of business decisions.
 This can happen at all levels of the organization with the right tools, skill sets, and workflows in place.
 This article highlights the importance of data storytelling in enterprise organizations and illustrates the value of the narrative in decision-making processes.

 Data storytelling is an acquired skill.
 Employees who have mastered it can make sense out of a body of data and analytics insights, then convey their wisdom via narratives that make sense to other team members.
-This wisdom helps guide decision making in an honest, accurate, and valuable way.
+This wisdom helps guide decision-making in an honest, accurate, and valuable way.

 In the best cases, storytellers can craft and automate engaging, dynamic narrative reports using the very same platform they use to prepare data models and conduct advanced analytics inquiries.
-Processes may be automated so that storytellers can prepare data models and conduct inquiries easily as they shape their narrative.
+Processes may be automated so that storytellers can prepare data models and conduct inquiries easily as they shape their narratives.
 But whether the storyteller has access to a legacy or modern business intelligence (BI) platform, it’s the storyteller and his or her capabilities that matter most.

 “The ability to take data—to be able to understand it, to process it, to extract value from it, to visualize it, to communicate it—that’s going to be a hugely important skill in the next decades.”